-None of the Directors are disqualified from being appointed as or holding office of Directors as stipulated in Section 164 of the Act.
+None of the Directors is disqualified from being appointed as or holding office of Directors as stipulated in Section 164 of the Companies Act, 2013 ('the Act').

-Pursuant to Section 149 (6) and 149 (7) of the Act and Regulation 16(1)(b) and 25(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI (LODR) 2015"), the Company has received a declaration of independence from all the Independent Directors confirming that they have complied with the criteria of independence as of March 31, 2020.
+Pursuant to Section 149 (6) and 149 (7) of the Act and Regulation 16 (1) (b) and 25 (8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI (LODR) 2015'), the Company has received a declaration of independence from all the Independent Directors that they have complied with the criteria of independence and are not disqualified from continuing as Independent Directors as of March 31, 2021.

-During the Financial Year 2019-20, the Board in consultation with the Nomination & Remuneration Committee ('NRC'), has carried out the formal Annual Performance Evaluation of the Board, its Committees, and individual Directors.
-The evaluation has been carried out through a questionnaire, formulated by NRC, covering various evaluation criteria, like Common understanding of roles & responsibilities; Composition of the Board is appropriate and diversified and the Board functions as a team; the Board adequately reviews and guides corporate strategies such as restructuring, major plans and policies, budgets, performance and expenditure; effective response to crisis, if any, and ability to foresee the same; substantial business experience or professional expertise; initiatives taken and valuable contributions in meetings, etc. Feedback was sought from each Director in the said questionnaire based on the framework and, thereafter, a summary of such performance evaluation, compiled by the Company Secretary, was reviewed and noted by the Board.
+During Financial Year 2020-21, the Board in consultation with the Nomination & Remuneration Committee ('NRC'), has carried out the formal Annual Performance Evaluation of the Board, its Committees, and individual Directors.
+The evaluation has been carried out through a questionnaire, formulated by NRC, covering various evaluation criteria, like Common understanding of roles & responsibilities; Composition of the Board is appropriate and diversified and the Board functions as a team; the Board adequately reviews and guides corporate strategies such as restructuring, major plans and policies, budgets, performance and expenditure; effective response to crisis, if any, and ability to foresee the same; substantial business experience or professional expertise; initiatives taken and valuable contributions in meetings etc. Feedback was sought from each Director in the said questionnaire based on the framework and, thereafter, a summary of such performance evaluation, compiled by the Company Secretary, was reviewed and noted by the Board.